-It’s easy to see why too, as dairy milk has lost the golden glow that it once had and is now often seen as an unhealthy ingredient that promotes inflammation and weight gain.
+It’s easy to see why plant-based milks have gained popularity in recent years.
+Dairy milk has lost the golden glow that it once had and is now often seen as an unhealthy ingredient that promotes inflammation and weight gain.
 Yet, regular milk mightn’t be as unhealthy as we often assume and plant-based milk has some issues that are often overlooked.

 So then, is plant-based milk good for you?
 And, if it can be, which types of plant-based milk are the most powerful?
 They are, after all, quite different from each other, so they won’t have the same benefits for your health.

 - Which Types Of Plant-Based Milk Are Best?

 No surprises here.
 Plant-based milk isn’t milk, not in the traditional sense of the word.
 Instead, it’s a white liquid that is created from plants.

 We call it milk (or sometimes mylk) because the liquid is designed to be used instead of dairy milk.
 Most types can be easily added into your coffee, baking, or poured into your cereal.

 The products are often created by blending plant-based ingredients, like cashews or almonds, then straining them and diluting the resulting liquid with water.
 However, the processes do vary depending on the initial ingredients used.

 The Problems With Regular Milk